Oklahoma Laws and Incentives for Natural Gas

 Access to State Alternative Fueling Stations

-The Oklahoma Department of Central Services Fleet Management Division may construct, install, acquire, operate, and provide alternative fueling infrastructure for state agencies and local government use as well as the public in areas of the state where public access to alternative fuel infrastructure is not readily available.
-The Department of Central Services must discontinue public access to their fueling stations if a privately owned alternative fueling station opens within a five-mile radius.
+The Oklahoma Office of Management and Enterprise Services (OMES) Fleet Management Division may construct, install, acquire, operate, and provide alternative fueling infrastructure for use by state agencies and local government and for use by the public in areas of the state where public access to alternative fuel infrastructure is not readily available.
+OMES must discontinue public access to their fueling stations if a privately owned alternative fueling station opens within a five-mile radius.
 Alternative fuels include natural gas, liquefied petroleum gas (propane), ethanol, methanol, biodiesel, electricity, and hydrogen.
-(Reference Oklahoma Statutes 74-78)
+(Reference Oklahoma Statutes 74-130.2 and 74-78)

 Compressed Natural Gas (CNG) Fueling Infrastructure Development

-The Oklahoma Legislature intends to increase the amount of CNG fueling infrastructure in the state, with the overall goal of having one public fueling station located every 100 miles along the interstate highway system by 2015, and one public fueling station every 50 miles by 2025.
-The Department of Central Services Fleet Management Division may take steps to reach this goal by collaborating with private entities to build CNG fueling infrastructure.
+The Oklahoma Legislature intends to increase the amount of CNG fueling infrastructure in the state, with the overall goal of having one public fueling station located every 100 miles along the interstate highway system by 2015 and one public fueling station every 50 miles by 2025.
+The Oklahoma Office of Management and Enterprise Services Fleet Management Division may partner with private entities to build CNG fueling infrastructure.
 (Reference Oklahoma Statutes 74-78f)

 State Energy Efficiency and Conservation Plans